Science of Reading Badge Rubric

 • For question 4 in the application template, descriptions of how using evidence-based practices to give every child the tools to decode and comprehend promotes equity, including that:

-• explicit, systematic, and diagnostic instruction has been shown to be beneficial for all students, including those with dyslexia and Multilingual Learners.
+• Explicit, systematic, and diagnostic instruction has been shown to be beneficial for all students, including those with dyslexia and Multilingual Learners.

-• evidence-based practices support adaptive instruction to accommodate learning differences; provide scaffolds for diverse learners; address dialectical variations; and leverage students’ existing knowledge, such as attention to the positive transference of letters and sounds from a student’s home language.
+• Evidence-based practices support adaptive instruction to accommodate learning differences; provide scaffolds for diverse learners; address dialectical variations; and leverage students’ existing knowledge, such as attention to the positive transference of letters and sounds from a student’s home language.

 2 points: